microsponsors/erc-721/README.md

-minter, // Ethereum address of the token's Minter/Creator owner, // Ethereum address of the token's current owner contentId, // the creator's web domain, url, social media account or email propertyName, // short re-usable description of time slot startTime, // UTC timestamp; when the time slot begins endTime, // UTC timestamp; when the time slot ends auctionEndTime, // UTC timestamp; when the auction ends category, // for sorting tokens by creator type isSecondaryTradingEnabled, // can be true or false, up to the Minter/Creator federationId, // which registry to check for transfer restrictions }
+minter, // Ethereum address of the token's Minter/Creator owner, // Ethereum address of the token's current owner contentId, // the creator's web domain, url, social media account or email startTime, // UTC timestamp; when the time slot begins endTime, // UTC timestamp; when the time slot ends isSecondaryTradingEnabled, // can be true or false, up to the Minter/Creator federationId, // which registry to check for transfer restrictions }